koenraadvanmeerbeek/sGlobe-website/content/project/microclimheterogen/index.md

 date = 2020-10-21T00:00:00

 # Project summary to display on homepage.
-summary = "Quantifying how heterogeneity of microclimate varies across small scales using soil temperature data"
+summary = "Study of microclimate heterogeneity across small scales using soil temperature data"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`